NVIDIA/proxyfs/docs/source/index.rst

 Not a Gateway
 -------------

-Rather than using a gateway to provide file-based access.
-ProxyFS is directly integrated into the core of OpenStack Swift object storage to enable direct AWS S3 and Swift object API access.
+Rather than using a gateway to provide file-based access, ProxyFS is directly integrated into the core of OpenStack Swift object storage to enable direct AWS S3 and Swift object API access.
 This makes it compatible with its corresponding projects for `S3